DannyMichaels/rx-guide/README.md

 - 10/30/2020: added an "Move In Left" animation for logo on page load.

-- 2/17/2021: refactor some files with more elegant code.
+- 2/17/2021: refactor some files with more elegant code, create reducer and context for allMeds.